maxloopinmok/weekly-report/26 - 2025 Monday October 27 to Sunday November 2.md

 - 2025 Copy-Paste Cashflow
 - 2024 Thinking 101 - Lessons in Clarity, Focus and Making Better Decisions
 - 2025 Think Clearly
+- 2025 Headlines That Matter
+- 2025 Vitamins & Supplements For Dummies
+- 2023 The Uncertainty Solution - How To Invest With Confidence In The Face Of The Unknown
+- 2025 AI for Life
+- 2025 Lean Learning
+- 2024 Slow Productivity - The Lost Art of Accomplishment Without Burnout

 ## Routines
 - I update weekly report.